-Devan Manning, Program Manager, is an actor, director, and theatre educator born and raised in NYC.
+Devan Manning, In-School Programs Manager/Coordinator, is an actor, director, and theatre educator born and raised in NYC.
 Devan has been involved with ArtsConnection for a decade.
 In high school, Devan participated in the Teen Reviewers and Critics (TRaC) Program where he wrote many reviews for Film, Theatre, and Multi-Arts that can still be viewed on our website.
 Then in 2019, Devan joined ArtsConnection as an Assistant Teaching Artist.
 Devan holds a Bachelor of Arts in Theatre from Dean College and a Masters in Educational Theatre from NYU Steinhardt.
 When Devan is not teaching, you can find him reading, gaming, cooking, working out, and creating episodes for his Podcast Devan’s Read Aloud where he reads various books for young readers.
 Devan is thrilled to be working with ArtsConnection in this new role and is looking forward to his future here.

 Kyla McKoll, Director of Professional Learning, is a multi-disciplinary arts educator who has worked in the field since 2005.
 She is passionate about creating liberated learning environments, examining access, inclusion, and equity in educational practices.
 Kyla holds a B.A. in Theater & Performance Studies from Muhlenberg College, and an M.A. in Educational Theater from New York University.

-Edward Miller, Senior Manager: Programs, grew up in Minneapolis where he began his career in Theater at the Children’s Theater Company, Fuller Young People’s Theater and Youth Movement Dance Co.
+Edward Miller, Senior Manager, In-School Programs, grew up in Minneapolis where he began his career in Theater at the Children’s Theater Company, Fuller Young People’s Theater and Youth Movement Dance Co.
 He is a graduate of the Acting Program at S.U.N.Y.
 Purchase and the improv program at The Upright Citizens’ Brigade, is a founding member of Habitual Theater, and continues to act, direct and design.

 Erin Orr, Artist Mentor and Curriculum Specialist, is a puppeteer, storyteller, and teaching artist who focuses on how the interdisciplinary nature of puppet theater offers multiple entry points to literacy in early childhood.
 A graduate of Sarah Lawrence College, she has collaborated on creating and teaching a sequential early childhood puppetry curriculum at PS 130 in Brooklyn for 20 over years.

-Alexander Roman, Program Manager, has worked in the youth development field for over 14 years and it has become his life’s work to continue to build connections between arts education and progressive youth development.
+Alexander Roman, Program Manager, In-School, has worked in the youth development field for over 14 years and it has become his life’s work to continue to build connections between arts education and progressive youth development.

-Andrew Shillingford, Fiscal/Development Associate, was first introduced to ArtsConnection through CUNY Cultural Corps program.
+Andrew Shillingford, Finance & Development Associate, was first introduced to ArtsConnection through CUNY Cultural Corps program.
 At first, he worked with Amanda Guest as an intern in the student art program with other interns.
 He later went on to do another CUNY program called Recovery Corps where he came back for the summer as a Finance and Development intern and was later brought on as a part-time employee to continue assisting Finance and Development.
 He’s currently a college student enrolled at Lehman College in the Bronx with a major in Philosophy and Mathematics with a minor in Japanese.

-Briana Thomas, Teen Programs Manager, was born and raised in “The Boogie Down Bronx”.
+Briana Thomas, Programs Manager, Teen & In-School, was born and raised in “The Boogie Down Bronx”.
 Her experience as an NYC public school student taught her the value of access to arts programming and motivated her to be a bridge to the arts for other students.
 Before ArtsConnection, she worked with students at the Williams College Museum of Art (WCMA), The Boys’ Club of New York, and Arts East New York.
 Briana has a B.A. in Art History and Spanish from Williams College.